awxlong/awxlong.github.io/_posts/on_representation.md

 to give an example, remember Song Zhu Chun's and-or graphs. we used it to parse bottles when we were talking that afternoon:

-representation is not a reflection of the natural stimuli.
+Representation is not a reflection of the natural stimuli.
     - for example a water molecule.
 A representation of it would not be the precise 3D model of it, accounting for scale.
 That would be the water molecule itself.
     -t could be an abstract template which wich we measure
         - such template can be obtained via averaging prior observations. average is just a weighted aggregation.  a latent that is the average